 Skip to content

-Journey to the Stone - Tourmaline
+Journey to the stone - Tourmaline

 Today in Journey to the Stone, I’m going to talk about one of the most colorful gems in the whole color gemstone world.
 This is a gem that has a lot of differentiations to it, found in a lot of locations; it’s actually quite remarkable because it not only has normal type gems, it also has gems with superpowers.
 I’m going to get into the world of tourmaline.